jaypandey687-boop/business-analytics-portfolio/README.md

 ---

 ##  Background
-- 3 years experience in IT and Operations
+- 3 years experience in IT Operations
 - Ex-Senior Systems Engineer at Cognizant
 - Strong exposure to incident management, monitoring, and SLA-based operations